revtel/react-native-nfc-manager/README.md

 __Arguments__
 - `bytes` - `array` - the raw data you want to send, which is an array of bytes

+### getMaxTransceiveLength() [Android only]
+Return the maximum number of bytes that can be sent.
+This API is compatible with following NfcTech: NfcA, NfcB, NfcF, NfcV, IsoDep and MifareUltralight.

+> This method returns a promise:
+> * if resolved, the resolved value will be the maximum number of bytes that can be sent to transceive.
+> * if rejected, it means either the request is cancelled, the operation fail or the operation is not supported in current tech handle.

+### setTimeout(timeout) [Android only]
+Set the transceive timeout in milliseconds.
+This API is compatible with following NfcTech: NfcA, NfcF, IsoDep, MifareClassic and MifareUltralight.

+> This method returns a promise:
+> * if resolved, it means the setTimeout operation is success.
+> * if rejected, it means either the request is cancelled, the operation fail or the operation is not supported in current tech handle.

+__Arguments__
+- `timeout` - `int` - the transceive timeout in milliseconds

 ## NfcTech.MifareClassic API [Android only]